tadehack/Fancy-Tic-Tac-Toe-Refined/README.md

 - Option to play against an AI with at least 2 difficulty levels.
 - Other game modes (at least one more).
 - Game sounds with an option to adjust volume.
-- Option to switch between 'fullscreen windowed' and 'windowed' mode.
+- Option to switch between 'fullscreen windowed' and 'windowed' mode (alternatively, you can press ALT + Enter to switch between the modes).
 - Option to switch between 'default' and 'dark' mode colors.
 - Allow users to upload their own background image.
 - Allow users to play with keyboard only (or controller (maybe)).
-- MAYBE add a mode to play online with someone via Hamachi / Radmin / Port Forwarding (I guess you could use something like 'Parsec' to play online for now).
+- MAYBE add a mode to play online with someone via Hamachi / Radmin / Port Forwarding (alternatively, you could use something like 'Parsec' to play online for now, I think).

 ## Controls:
 - Left Mouse Click (Mouse 1) - For Everything